 The result?
 A web of molecular reactions, summing up to a cell’s metabolism.
 Some things, like DNA helicase, are expressed when the cell needs to replicate its DNA prior to mitosis; they’re commonly found in the cell.
 In other cases, proteins are needed only in rare or particular circumstances.

-In our paper today, we are looking at yeast cells (yes, the same kind of yeast used to bake bread.
-And that is the only connection I have to today’s photograph).
+In our paper today, we are looking at yeast cells.
 The response we are looking at is whether they are in a mating phase or a filamentous (growth) phase.
 The stimulus is a pheromone; when filamentous yeast cells detect the pheromone, a signaling cascade is set off inside the cell, and they transition to mating phase.

 In yeast, as in most non-bacterial cells, these cascades often use the same proteins to get the point across.
 Recycling the same proteins for different uses conserves resources, but it does increase the risk of cross-talk.
 How do cells keep all this information straight?

 There are some things we already know before we need to start experimenting.
 We know that a protein called fus3 activates the mating response (when it detects pheromone).
 We also know that filamentation genes are controlled by the tec1 transcription factor.
 Loss of tec1 or fus3 results in crosstalk, and yeast no longer respond to the pheromone correctly; it continues filamenting when it should transition to mating response.